 Zante Airport car hire

-There are a number of places where you can pick up your rental car in Zakynthos.
+There are a number of different pickup and drop-off locations where you can collect your rental car in Zakynthos.
 Ultimately, you choose what is more convenient for you.

 Similarly, one-way rentals (i.e. picking up your car from one place and dropping it off in another) cost more than dropping your car off in the same place.
 It is important to be aware of this as there is often quite a significant cost difference, not a marginal one.